Brendao1/CV/README.md

 Having graduated Makers Academy, a selective coding bootcamp in London, I'm looking for a role in a company that extends and develops my programming capability.

 Before Makers I worked for 5 years as a Research Analyst in London.
-My thought-leadership content helped diverse high-profile clients to understand opportunities and challenges in finance & investing, impact investing, family business strategy, and more.
+My thought leadership content helped diverse clients to understand opportunities and challenges in finance & investing, impact investing, family business strategy, and more.

 ## <a id="projects">Projects</a>